Wednesday, November 30, 2016

 Friday, November 18, 2016

 I pulled out my huge vase of corks to use them, finally!
-I had pinned several ideas of things to make with them, but nothing really jazzed me until I saw how WVW used them...as decoration in potted plants.
+I had pinned several ideas of things to make with them, but nothing really jazzed me until I saw how a winery used them - as decoration in potted plants.

 I poured them into the potted plants out back - they will help keep the potting material from drying out while adding some whimsy and beauty.
-I love using natural materials like cork - if they weren't real, I didn't keep them.
-No plastic foam corks in here!
-I'm hoping the squirrels won't find them appetizing - that's why Mr. Owl is standing guard.
+I love using natural materials like cork - if they weren't real cork, I didn't keep them.
+I'm hoping the squirrels won't find them appetizing - Mr. Owl is standing guard.

 Wednesday, November 16, 2016